 The six classe of premium sake feature typical flavours and characteristics:

-[ Junmai Ginjo Sake in the Shop ]
+[ Junmai Ginjo Sake in our Shop ]

-[ Junmai Daiginjo Sake in the Shop ]
+[ Junmai Daiginjo Sake in our Shop ]

 Sake is a good aperitif.
 He is also an excellent companion to all Japanese and many European dishes.
 Sake is ideally suited to fish, vegetarian dishes and cheese.
 Some Sake complement each other perfectly with meat dishes.
 Let yourself be surprised by Sake as an accompaniment to classic German Wustbrot.